Telephone numbers in Egypt

 20 is the international dialing country code for Egypt.

+The telephone numbers are designated under the 2003 Telecom Act created by the Egyptian Ministry of Communications and Information Technology.

 Dialing codes

 Land lines

 Land lines are operated by government-owned Telecom Egypt.
 The following is a list of dialing codes for the different cities in Egypt.

 Mobile phone numbers

 There are currently four mobile network operators in Egypt, and they are, from oldest to newest: Orange, Vodafone, Etisalat, and We.
 The following is a list of mobile number dialing codes.

+Emergency phone numbers

+Egypt has a number of emergency phone numbers including: